 If the alleged offender is notified, we will disclose documents or portions of documents that relate to the alleged crime or crimes of violence.
 Your personal particulars and information about your injuries/treatment and details of compensation requested are not shared with the alleged offender.

 Generally, an alleged offender's participation will be by way of written submissions, however, on occasion, the Board may determine that, based on his/her submissions, an alleged offender must take part in the hearing to support proper adjudication.
 If this is the case, the alleged offender will communicate by phone or video conference.
-They will not be in the same room as you.

 The alleged offender will receive a copy of the CICB's decision.